 Piper Morgan Alpha - Quick Start

-Version: 0.8.5 Branch: production (stable alpha releases) For: Experienced developers who want to dive in fast Time: 2-5 minutes setup, plus initial configuration
+Version: 0.8.6 Branch: production (stable alpha releases) For: Experienced developers who want to dive in fast

 📍 Branch Info: This quickstart uses the production branch, which receives stable alpha releases.
 The main branch is for active development and may have bugs.